echo2echo/Perl-Web-Images/README.md

 Change html to taste and change Copyright to your own site.

 To unzip  github zip file use linux "unzip" with the -d flag to upzip into your prefered directory
-$ unzip filename.zip -d /path/to/directory
+$ unzip Perl-Web-Images-main.zip -d /path/to/directory